jeremyzilar/mada/_pages/about.md

 - **Workforce Training & Job Creation** – helping to upskill individuals for in-demand careers in the creative economy, with classes, apprenticeships, and training for all ages

 {% include common/image.html
-  src="/assets/images/mada.png"
+  src="/assets/images/quote-raashan-spanish.png"
-  alt="Description of the image" caption="TIMELINE GOES HERE"
+  alt="A hand-written sign reading -- Economic factors such as housing and spaces for study hinder the prosperity of young artists.
+MADA can address these problems by offering affordable workspaces and fostering a creative community." caption="“Economic factors such as housing and spaces for study hinder the prosperity of young artists.
+MADA can address these problems by offering affordable workspaces and fostering a creative community.”
+Photo by [Dylan Tenorio](https://www.instagram.com/Dylan_Tenorio)"
 %}

-### Our goal is to break ground on Phase 1 in Q1 2026, allowing move-in for 6 MADA partners to provide photography, design, and cultural activities, film and media programming, a community darkroom and printmaking studio, a youth-run café, and a children’s makerspace!
+### Our goal is to break ground on Phase 1 in Q1 2026, allowing move-in for 6 MADA partners to provide photography, design, and cultural activities, film and media programming, a community darkroom and printmaking studio, a youth-run café, and a children's makerspace!

 We will need City Council approval this summer on the long term ground lease - please show up to support this once-in-a-generation project!

 {% include common/button.html url="https://airtable.com/appqw8aswti0sLc5B/shr1YV2qqkRyx684H" text="Provide a Letter of Support" type="small" %}

 {% include common/image.html
-  src="/assets/images/mada.png"
+  src="/assets/images/collated_accessibleProgram.png"
-  alt="Description of the image" caption="This is the image caption that appears below the image"
+  alt="A collage of community activities: a father and daughter admire a glowing light installation at night; people browse through art supplies at a busy indoor event; a group of masked teenagers collaborate on a hoop activity; students explore science with microscopes; children jump and play on an interactive digital floor; and adults engage in conversation while viewing artwork in a contemporary gallery." caption=""
 %}